tamannabindra/RFR-Assignment/backend-folder-structure/README.md

 The project consists of a top level `package.json` typical of a nodejs project.
 However the individual service code is in repective `modules.*` directories.

+## Design Choices

+1. MVC (Model-View-Controller)- The project follows the MVC architectural pattern to ensure a separation of concerns and maintainability.
+4. Middleware for Cross-Cutting Concerns- Middleware functions are employed for cross-cutting concerns such as authentication, error handling, and logging.
+These middleware functions are defined in the utils directory and can be applied globally or selectively to specific routes.
+5. Dependency Injection- The project may utilize dependency injection to inject dependencies (e.g., database connection, external service clients) into modules or services.
+This promotes modularity and testability by allowing components to be easily replaced or mocked during testing.
+8. Strategy Pattern for Payment Methods- In the Payment Module, the integration with multiple payment providers can be implemented using the strategy pattern.
+Different payment providers (Stripe, BrainTree, PayPal) can be encapsulated as strategies, allowing the system to dynamically switch between them based on configuration or user preferences.

 ### Root Structure
 The root project contains shared modules, utils and services, with individual directories for each API.